Gerald Preinfalk

-Gerald Franz Preinfalk (9 June 1971 in Freistadt, Austria) is an Austrian saxophonist who is at home in both the field of jazz and classical music.
+Gerald Franz Preinfalk (9 June 1971 in Freistadt, Austria) is an Austrian jazz and classical saxophonist and clarinetist.

 Biography

-Preinfalk who grew up with brass bands, was nine years old when he started taking clarinet lessons, and when 15 he picked up the saxophone.
+Preinfalk started taking clarinet lessons at age 9, and started playing saxophone at 15.
 In 1990 he began the instrumental studies at the Universität für Musik und darstellende Kunst Wien with Otto Vhrovnik and Wolfgang Puschnig.
 In 1993 he continued his studies at the Berklee College of Music with George Garzone, and in 1998 he studied classical saxophone at Serge Bertocchi in Paris.

 Since 2000 Preinfalk has been a member of Klangforum Wien, with guest performances with orchestras such as the Vienna Radio Symphony Orchestra, the Staatsphilharmonie Rheinland Pfalz and the Staatsorchester Stuttgart.
 He has also appeared as a performer of contemporary music with the "Ensemble xx. jahrhundert" and the "Ensemble Kontrapunkte".
 Bernhard Lang wrote a solo concert with the Vienna Symphony Orchestra for Preinfalk, in addition to chamber music by Roland Freisitzer (2011) and Norbert Sterk (2008) composed for him.